Uncertainty Maximization in Partially Observable Domains: A Cognitive Perspective: Model Architecture and Theoretical Background

-The \textit{TDD} criterion is estimated with a computationally inexpensive two-frame motion estimation technique based on polynomial expansion~\cite{farneback2003two} capable of producing a dense optical flow vector field based on two successive video frames, which, in the case of \textit{TDD} includes observation states of the agent's atomic transition ($s$ and $s'$) as detailed in Figure~\ref{fig:filter}.
+In the visual channel used in the examples on which we tested the systemd, the \textit{TDD} criterion is estimated with a computationally inexpensive two-frame motion estimation technique based on polynomial expansion~\cite{farneback2003two} capable of producing a dense optical flow vector field based on two successive video frames, which, in the case of \textit{TDD} includes observation states of the agent's atomic transition ($s$ and $s'$) as detailed in Figure~\ref{fig:filter}.

 After the initial problem-specific prepossessing of perceived visual information, the two successive frames, namely, $S$ and $S'$ are used as an input for the motion field estimation function $f_{MFE}$ in Figure~\ref{fig:filter} $a)$.